bruab/cs294_fall2015/src/morea/overview-experiences.md

 This page collects together all of the "experiences" associated with individual modules.

 In this site, experiences represent "active" learning opportunities, as opposed to readings, which represent "passive" learning opportunities.
-In many courses, readings and experiences together constitute the "assignments".